Zainab0305/User-Records-Form/README.md

 # User-Records-Form

-A simple form (Name, Age, Submit button) that stores data in a database, displays it in a table, and lets you toggle each record's status between 0 and 1 instantly via JavaScript (fetch).
+A simple form (Name, Age, Submit button) that stores data in a database, displays it in a table on the same page, and lets you toggle each record's status between 0 and 1 instantly via JavaScript.

 🔗 https://zai.free.je/index.html

 # Files

-index.html:	The form page (Name, Age, Submit button)
+index.html:	The form page + empty table, filled in by JavaScript

-in.php:	Receives the form data, inserts it into the database, displays the table, and handles toggle requests
+in.php: Handles 3 requests: list records (JSON), insert a record, toggle a record's status

-script.js: Sends the toggle request via fetch and updates the status cell instantly without reloading
+script.js: Loads the table on page load, submits the form via fetch, and handles toggling

 style2.css:	Page styling